Commentary on the New Testament

 5 For to which of the angels did GOD ever say, “You are my Son; today I have become your Father” (Psalm 2,7) Or again, “I will be his Father, and he will be my Son.”
 (2nd Samuel 7,14)

-The Greek word for "begotten" (Old Greek: gennaō) can be understood both physically (Matthew 1,1-6 / Hebrews 11,23) and spiritually (John 3,3-5 / 1st John 5,18).
+You are my Son, today I have become your Father (Old Greek: gennaō) can be understood both physically (Matthew 1,1-6 / Hebrews 11,23) and spiritually (John 3,3-5 / 1st John 5,18).
 In both cases it implies a beginning in time or the beginning of a person's existence.
 The idea of a so-called “eternal conception” of the Son is not only a contradiction in terms, but distorts the normal meaning of the word "begotten".
 It is therefore misleading and biblically untenable.
 The fact that Jesus was begotten by GOD does not mean that Jesus is GOD in a metaphysical sense.
-It is clear from the context of Psalm 2 that "begotten" here has the meaning of raising up, calling, establishing, as verse 6 in particular makes clear.
+It is clear from the context of Psalm 2 that I have become your Father here has the meaning of raising up, calling, establishing, as verse 6 in particular makes clear.
 In Acts 13,33 Paul refers to this verse and explains that GOD raised up His servant Jesus.
 At a certain point in time, Jesus became GOD's son and GOD his father, namely through Jesus' birth.
 Some theologians relate the statement to Jesus' baptism and his anointing with the Holy Spirit.
-The statement I will be a father to him and he will be a son to me expresses what was viewed at the time as a future event that would only come true many years after the prophecy.
+The statement I will be his Father, and he will be my Son is in the future tense and expresses a future event that would only come true many years after the prophecy.
+This contradicts the concept of "eternal sonship".
 In 1st Chronicles 17,13 and 1st Chronicles 28,6 similar wording is used in reference to King Solomon, whom GOD chose to be his son and therefore heir to David's throne.
+In Revelation 21,7, the same wording refers to believers.
 As a son, Jesus is also designated by GOD as an heir.
 Unlike Solomon, Jesus will reign forever on the throne of his father David (Luke 1,32 f.).
 Although the angels are also very close to GOD, it is Jesus or man who should inherit GOD'S kingdom and not the angels (Hebrews 2,5).
 Furthermore, this verse shows that Jesus is not an angel but is exalted above them.

 6 And again, when He brings his firstborn into the world, it says, “Let all GOD’s angels fall down before him.”
 (5. Mose 32,43)